jjinking/designing-data-intensive/NOTES.md

 Disk corruption, etc

-Solutions:
+Used to have smaller number of servers with hot-swappable components, but nowdays, applications use much more servers, so the pattern has changed.
+No longer trying to prevent loss of entire machine.

-  - Use multiple servers that are less reliable
+  - Use multiple servers that are less reliable (cloud), so that entire machines can fail, but it's okay
-  - Use software fault-tolerance techniques to recover from servers going down
+  - Use software fault-tolerance techniques to recover from machines going down

 Scalability - reasonable ways to deal with growth in volume and complexity